rbooth84/homelab/README.md

 ## Remote Access

-Remote Access is all connected using Tailscale.
+Remote Access is all achieved using Tailscale.

 ## Kubernetes Cluster Setup Guides